reflectivity/reflectivity.github.io/working_groups/reproducibility/standard_samples.md

 - A description of the sample
 - Information about *why* you measure this sample
 - An example of the data you get from this sample

+Once you add your sample, please include yourself in the authors of this page.